oscarbrorsjoberg/howtocuda/info.md

 All uneven banks will be read twice.
 Thus Banks will be read from twice.

-Sokution can be to padd the shared memory so we'll a more efficent access pattern.
+Solution can be to padd the shared memory so we'll a more efficent access pattern.

 More detaild info [here](https://www.youtube.com/watch?v=CZgM3DEBplE).